jeremytammik/tbc/a/2024_context.md

 ####<a name="4"></a> Large Language Model Course

-Moving away from the Revit API to the ever exciting topic of AI and LLMs, here is a [Large Language Model Course](https://github.com/mlabonne/llm-course).
+Moving away from the Revit API to the ever-exciting topic of AI and LLMs, here is a [Large Language Model Course](https://github.com/mlabonne/llm-course).

 > It is divided into three parts: